Skip to content

 Google Voice pricing

-You need to pay for two subscriptions to access Google Voice.
-The first is at least $6 per user per month to unlock Google Workspace.
+You need to pay for two subscriptions to access Google Voice’s paid plans.
+The first cost is at least $6 per user per month to unlock Google Workspace.
 The second is one of these three pricing plans:

-• Starter: $10 per user per month for calls to the US and Canada, voicemail transcriptions, and integrations with the G-Suite
+• Starter: $10 per user per month for calls to the US and Canada, voicemail transcriptions, and integrations with Google Workspace

 • Standard: $20 per user per month to unlock on-demand call recordings, ring groups, and phone menus